Byzantine-coin legends. How to read Byzantine coins.

 Unfortunately, names are often abbreviated or misspelled (Sear 839) or off the flan.
 Getting the legend correct was not always a goal of Byzantine mints.
 For example, it can be difficult to decide if a coin is of Justin or Justinian when the name is blundered or ill-struck (Sear 167).

 Emperor's names.
-This is a list of emperor's names as seen on coins.
+Here is a list of emperor's names as seen on coins in approximate chronological order of their first appearance.
 However, names are often abbreviated or misspelled, so what you see on a coin may be somewhat different.
-The list is in approximate chronological order of their first appearance.

 JVSTINVS Justin (Sear 372)